SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/renew-certificates.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/7/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.collection: Strat_EX_Admin
 ms.assetid: 356ca7cd-b9d4-487d-aa21-3b38e91bde58
-description: "Learn how to renew Exchange self-signed certificate or create certificate renewal requests for a certification authority in Exchange 2016."
+description: "Summary: Learn how to renew Exchange self-signed certificate or create certificate renewal requests for a certification authority in Exchange 2016."
 ---

 # Renew an Exchange 2016 certificate

-Learn how to renew Exchange self-signed certificate or create certificate renewal requests for a certification authority in Exchange 2016.
+ **Summary**: Learn how to renew Exchange self-signed certificate or create certificate renewal requests for a certification authority in Exchange 2016.

 Every certificate has a built-in expiration date.
 In Exchange Server 2016, the default self-signed certificate that's installed on the Exchange server expires 5 years after Exchange was installed on the server.
 You can use the Exchange admin center (EAC) or the Exchange Management Shell to renew Exchange certificates.
 This includes Exchange self-signed certificates, and certificates that were issued by a certification authority (CA).